After a decades-long career as an auto mechanic, mesothelioma threw a wrench into Art’s retirement — but he wasn’t slowing down just yet.

 Jan refused to give up on Art’s treatment.
 She and her daughter leaned on their experience as nurses and began researching alternative mesothelioma treatments to help him.

 With Jan’s nursing background, she crafted a nutritious blend of asparagus, beetroot powder, cottage cheese, and oils, fed through a tube twice daily.
-This new mesothelioma diet helped reduce inflammation, and, over time, Art regained enough strength to eat solid foods again.
+While not a cure, this new mesothelioma diet helped support Art’s strength and reduce inflammation during treatment.
+Over time, he regained enough strength to eat solid foods again.

 “At one time, doctors told me I’d never eat solid food again, but we showed them wrong.”

-Thanks to treatment and the dedication of his wife and daughter, Art beat his original prognosis and is still alive today, over 6 years later.
+Thanks to treatment and the dedication of his wife and daughter, Art beat his original prognosis and is still alive today — more than 8 years after his diagnosis and now considered a long-term mesothelioma survivor.

-With support from our partner law firm Simmons Hanly Conroy, Art won a $34 million verdict against Ford Motor Company, the manufacturer of the asbestos-containing brake pads he worked with.
+With support from our partner mesothelioma law firm Simmons Hanly Conroy, Art won a $34 million verdict against Ford Motor Company for the asbestos exposure that caused his mesothelioma.
 This financial security gave him the peace of mind to focus on treatment and create more memories with his family.

 “We gave all that money to our kids, paid all their debts, and paid our house off.
 It made our life easier because we had no financial worries.
 We still don’t have any financial worries because of it.”